ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Building and Running the UFS SRW Application
 ===============================================

-For a detailed explanation of how to build and run the SRW App on any supported system, see :numref:`Chapter %s <BuildRunSRW>`.
+For a detailed explanation of how to build and run the SRW App on any supported system, see :numref:`Chapter %s: Building the SRW App <BuildSRW>` and :numref:`Chapter %s: Running the SRW App <RunSRW>`.
 The overall procedure for generating an experiment is shown in :numref:`Figure %s <AppOverallProc>`, with the scripts to generate and run the workflow shown in red.
 An overview of the required steps appears below.
 However, users can expect to access other referenced sections of this User's Guide for more detail.

    #.
 Clone the SRW App from GitHub: